chadwhitacre/openpath/_posts/2024-04-04-a-vision-for-software-commons.md

 ---
 title: A Vision for Software Commons
-excerpt: Imagine an indy Open Source contingent thriving alongside our corporations and governments.
+excerpt: Imagine an indie Open Source contingent thriving alongside our corporations and governments.
 ---

 [Heartbleed](https://heartbleed.com/),